moq-wg/moq-transport/draft-ietf-moq-transport.md

 was zero as it would be needed in non zero length packets.
-It would also have the issue that when a P frame is produced, the software getting data from the decoder often does not know if it is the last P frame until the next frame is encoded and the sotware gets an I frame.
-We do not want a situttion where we add a whole frame of latency on the encoder waiting for next frame so it can set the end of group field on the last last object in the group.
+It would also have the issue that when a P frame is produced, the software getting data from the decoder often does not know if it is the last P frame until the next frame is encoded and the software gets an I frame.
+We do not want a solution where we add a whole frame of latency on the encoder waiting for next frame so it can set the end of group field on the last last object in the group.

 Any other value SHOULD be treated as a protocol error and terminate the session with a Protocol Violation ({{session-termination}}).

 ### Object Message Formats